apache/beam/website/www/site/content/en/documentation/ml/orchestration.md

 {{< code_sample "sdks/python/apache_beam/examples/ml-orchestration/kfp/components/preprocessing/src/preprocess.py" kfp_component_input_output >}}
 {{< /highlight >}}

-Because we are mainly interested in the preprocessing component to show how a Beam pipeline can be integrated into a larger ML workflow, this section doesn't cover the implementation of the ingestion and train component in depth.
+Because we are mainly interested in the preprocessing component to show how a Beam pipeline can be integrated into a larger ML workflow, this section doesn't cover the implementation of the ingestion and train components in depth.
 Implementations of dummy components that mock their behavior are provided in the full example code.

 #### Create the pipeline definition